maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 The cycle has the following phases and steps:

-* Internal development and testing phase (two weeks):
+* Continual internal development and testing:
-    - Begins immediately after production deploy of previous wave
-    - Deploy previous stable version to `STG-02` **
     - Feature branches are worked on and merged back into `main`
     - Developers can deploy their own isolated testnets if necessary
     - We can do quick `alpha` releases if necessary
 * Release candidate (RC) phase (one week):
-    - Create a `release-YYYY.MM.rc.1` branch from `main`.
+    - After two weeks of development since the last RC phase ended, create a `release-YYYY.MM.rc.1` branch from `main`.
 No new features will be accepted on this branch.
     - Bump version numbers, with an `rc.1` suffix applied.
     - Build RC and release to Github as a public `pre-release` but with no published crates.
     - Deploy RC to `STG-01`.